shuffle-project/melvin-asr/README.md

+# ASR-API

-The ASR-API is a simple toolkit of two services providing endpoints for transcription of audio files.
+ASR-API is a simple toolkit of two services providing REST and Websocket endpoints for the transcription of audio files.

-1. API: A Flask API handling audio files and returning the transcriptions as JSON objecets.(`./api`)
+1. **API**: A Flask API handling audio files and returning the transcriptions as JSON objecets.(`./api`)

-2. WhisperCPP_runner: A handler of WhisperCPP that works with the API to transcribe the incoming audio files. (`./whispercpp_runner`)
+2. **WhisperCPP_runner**: A handler of WhisperCPP that works with the API to transcribe the incoming audio files. (`./whispercpp_runner`)

 ## Prerequisites